Adventurous Motorcycling in India

 Hants R625 3HA,

 Run by Australian Mike Ferris, Ferris Wheels offers guided tours in the Himalayan belt–the Manali-Leh-Srinagar route–as well as in the desert state of Rajasthan and in the South Indian States.
 Approximate length of each tour is three weeks.
 Uses rented bikes and hired mechanics.

 PO Box 743

-Himalayan Roadrunners, the largest motorcycle touring outfit on the subcontinent, also offers tours in North Thailand, Tibet and Bhutan.
-Owns a large fleet motorcycles and has choices of itineraries.
+Himalayan Roadrunners, the largest motorcycle touring outfit on the subcontinent, also offers tours in North Thailand, Tibet, and Bhutan.
+It owns a large fleet motorcycles and has choices of itineraries.

 New Jersey 08833

 Sunshine Tours, an alternative outfit and veteran of two voluntarily organized six-month-long “All India Motorcycling pilgrimages,” has now gone pro, offering two-to-three week-long motorcycling pilgrimages in the Himalayan region and in India’s northeastern States.
 Each tour includes daily lessons in yoga, meditation, and various massage practices.
 An unusual palate.